top of page

 Dietary Restrictions

-This is a gap that almost no Spanish food vocabulary guide addresses, which is surprising given how common these needs are.
+This is a gap that almost no Spanish for food vocabulary guide addresses, which is surprising given how common these needs are.

 Cooking Verbs and Kitchen Vocabulary

-Whether you’re following a recipe in Spanish or describing how something was prepared, cooking verbs are essential.
-FluentU’s vocabulary research highlights these as a consistently underserved category in Spanish food glossaries.
+Whether you're following a recipe in Spanish or describing how something was prepared, cooking verbs are essential.
+FluentU's vocabulary research highlights these as a consistently underserved category in Spanish food glossaries.
+Anyone serious about learning Spanish for food needs these verbs as much as they need ingredient names.

 Core Cooking Verbs